Sharp transitions in the spectra of small Frenkel-like excitons for multi-orbital lattice systems: Results

 \subsection{Qualitative failure of the continuum approximation in multi-orbital systems}

-In the example discussed above we set $U_s=U_p$ for simplicity, however in reality these quantities are highly dependent on the symmetry of the orbitals involved (their charge density) and their overlap with the conduction band orbital's charge density.
-In fact, there is no scenario we can think of where $U_s=U_p$ is likely to hold.
+In the example discussed above, we set $U_s=U_p$ for simplicity.
+However, in reality these quantities are highly dependent on the symmetry of the orbitals involved (their charge density) and their overlap with the conduction band orbital's charge density.
+In fact, there is no scenario that we can think of where $U_s=U_p$ is likely to hold.

-Different Coulomb attractions for holes located in different orbitals adds a second important ingredient in deciding the exciton spectra, besides the dispersion of the top valence band in the multi-orbital system, discussed above.
-This is because stronger Coulomb attraction for one of the orbitals may lead to a larger binding energy for excitons involving valence band states which have maximal character of that type, even if these states are {\it not} at the top of the valence band.
+Different Coulomb attractions for holes located in different orbitals add a second important ingredient in determining the exciton spectra, besides the dispersion of the top valence band in the multi-orbital system, discussed above.
+This is because a stronger Coulomb attraction for one of the orbitals may lead to a larger binding energy for excitons involving valence band states which have a maximal character of that type, even if these states are {\it not} at the top of the valence band.

-Such as example is exemplified in Fig. \ref{fig:UnevenConP_S}.
-The solid black line shows $E_{\rm gap}(K)$, {\it i.e.} the lower edge of the electron-hole continuum, for the same parameters as in Fig. \ref{fig:dE_U2}.
+Such an example is illustrated in Fig. \ref{fig:UnevenConP_S}.
+The solid black line shows $E_{\rm gap}(K)$, {\it i.e.} the lower edge of the electron-hole continuum for different total momenta ${ K}$, for the same parameters as in Fig. \ref{fig:dE_U2}.
 Clearly, this is a direct-gap semiconductor with the minimum gap at $K=0$.
-Accordingly, the continuum approximation always predicts that the maximum exciton binding energy must appear at $K=0$.
+Accordingly, the simplest continuum approximation predicts that the maximum exciton binding energy must appear at $K=0$.
 The exciton spectrum of the 1D lattice agrees with this prediction if $U_s=U_p= 0.5$, shown by the red circles.
-Indeed, here the strength of the attraction is the same independent of the character of the top-valence band, and therefore the most stable exciton appears where the electron-hole excitation gap is minimum.
-However, if we choose $U_p=3U_s= 1.5$ (blue crosses), then the exciton minimum moves to $K=\pm \pi$ because the top-valence band has predominantly $p$-character near $k=\pi$ (for this model).
-Note that the exciton dispersion near $K=0$ is little affected by the increase of $U_p$, consistent with the fact that near $k=0$ the top valence band has primarily $s$-character in our model.
+Indeed, here the strength of the attraction is the same independent of the character of the top-valence band, and therefore the lowest energy exciton appears where the electron-hole excitation gap is minimum.
+However, if we choose $U_p=3U_s= 1.5$ (blue crosses), then the exciton minimum { transitions} to $K=\pm \pi$ because the top-valence band has a predominant $p$-character near $k=\pi$, see Fig. \ref{fig:2}.
+Note that the exciton dispersion near $K=0$ is little affected by the increase of $U_p$, consistent with the fact that near $k=0$ the top-valence band has primarily $s$-character in our model.